MTG/pycompmusic/README.md

 Or install sphinx in the virtualenv

-Quick reference
+API Quick reference
 ---------------

-In order to use the api is required o have a user in dunya.
-You can register on dunya thorugh the web: http://dunya.compmusic.upf.edu/social/register/ .
+In order to use the api is required to have a user in dunya.
+You can register on dunya through the web: http://dunya.compmusic.upf.edu/social/register/ .
 Once your account is active you can start using the api, for example you can get the information of all the recording of the makam collections with this url:
     http://dunya.compmusic.upf.edu/api/makam/recording